Aneeshshastri/Epoch_Spring_Camp/Emotion Recognition/Technical_Report.md

 - Because RAVDESS reuses only two fixed spoken sentences, transcript content does not meaningfully encode emotion.
 - The GRU ends up modeling transcription noise and trivial lexical variation rather than emotion.

-### Main takeaway

-For this particular problem, the system is effectively an **audio-first model**.
-The multimodal setup is still useful as an experiment because it proves, quantitatively, that text contributes almost nothing here.
-The final fusion weight of `0.9547` is the clearest evidence of that conclusion.

 ## 11. Conclusion

-The notebook implements a well-designed multimodal experiment, but the final result is straightforward:

 - the `EmotionCNN` is the only genuinely effective classifier
 - the `TextRNN` performs near chance